thelinmichael/dotfiles/README.md

 These are my dotfiles.
 There are many like them, but these ones are mine.

 Config is used on Ubuntu and Fedora.

-Configuration for i3wm, kitty, tmux, neovim (based on LazyVim), rofi, polybar and zsh.
-Neovim is geared towards development in Go.
+Window manager: i3 and Sway
+Terminal: Kitty
+Terminal multiplexer: tmux
+Editor: Neovim (based on LazyVim, using Kanagawa theme)
+Launcher: rofi
+Shell: zsh
+Bar: polybar and waybar

 **Other useful terminal applications**

 Applications below may be required by neovim plugins.
+Run `:checkhealth` to confirm.
 ```
 - fzf (improve terminal ctrl+r, ctrl+t, alt+c)
 - ripgrep/rg (alternative to grep)